-A post or two back (“5 Things to Know about the Airport Retail Industry”) I provided a super brief take on how to sell your product or brand into the airport shop /restaurant market.
-I went over a couple of points about how (in the U.S.) airports are partly run by the government and leased out through bids.
-And that disadvantaged business enterprises or D.B.E.’s (woman and minority-owned) actually have some real advantages in this market.
-And, yes, I help companies do this, so I’m biased…
+A post or two back (“5 Things to Know about the Airport Retail Industry”) I provided a super brief take on how to sell your product or brand into the airport retail/restaurant industry.
+I went over a couple of points about how (in the U.S.) airport

-Air travel, both in the U.S. and globally, are growing and are predicted to continue to grow for the foreseeable future – pretty much as far out as we can predict.
-Global air travel grew by 7% last year.
-And air travel will double in the next 20 years.
+Air travel, while it took a large hit during the COVID-19 era, has recovered rapidly.
+Before Covid, it was predicted to double in the next 20 years.
 Even though fuel prices are rising, airlines are bringing on more capacity to meet the demand and keeping ticket prices relatively affordable.

 The reasons for this are the growing global population, and the ability and desire of the emerging global middle classes to travel, along with increased trade.

 2. The Demographics of Airport Travelers are a Good Fit for Many Products